openfaas/faas/README.md

 The easiest way to get started with functions is to take the workshop or one of the tutorials in the documentation.

-## Documentation

-We are building a new documentation site at [docs.openfaas.com](http://docs.openfaas.com).
-The source repository for the documentation website is [openfaas/docs](https://github.com/openfaas/docs).

-For all other guides, tutorials, trouble-shooting and blog posts head over to our [guides page](https://github.com/openfaas/faas/tree/master/guide) on GitHub.

 ## Get started with OpenFaaS

 ### Official documentation and blog

-See our documentation on [docs.openfaas.com](https://docs.openfaas.com/)
+See our documentation on [docs.openfaas.com](https://docs.openfaas.com/).
+The source repository for the documentation website is [openfaas/docs](https://github.com/openfaas/docs).

 Read latest news on OpenFaaS from the community [blog](https://www.openfaas.com/blog/)